Oslandia/workshop-qwc2/workshop.md

 First, copy the `workshop-qwc2.ova` file to the file system of your local machine.

+Note: the file system used on the workshop USB key is exFAT. exFAT should work out-of-the-box on Windows and macOS.
+On Linux you need to install exFAT-specific packages.
+For example, on Debian-based distributions, the packages are `exfat-buse` and `exfat-utils`.

 Then you can you can optionally verify that the `workshop-qwc2.ova` file hasn't been corrupted by checking its md5 sum.
 On Linux you can do it like this: